squinkylabs/SqHarmony/docs/harmony.md

   * None.
 Allows the full, extended pitch range of all voices in the generated chords.
   * Narrow Range.
 Limits the pitch range of the four generated voices to something like the normal ranges for singing.
 Top notes can not go as high, bottom notes can not go as low as they can in the extended range.
   * Encourage Center.
 This will try to minimize the distance between the top and bottom of the chord.
 Will prefer close chords to open chords.
-* **NNIC Rule** (No Notes In Common Rule) Enables and disables to voice leading rule that kicks in when two chords have no common notes between them.
+* **NNIC Rule** (No Notes In Common Rule) Enables and disables the voice leading rule that kicks in when two chords have no common notes between them.
 This is a fairly strict rule, so turning it off can allow more freedom in the generated chords.
 The rules that Harmony uses in this case are listed below, with the other rules.
 * **Xpose** This transposes the input by a fixed number of scale degrees.

 Note: there are a few quantizers that can transpose by scale degrees, but it is far more common for them transpose first by a number of semitones, then quantize the result to a diatonic scale.
 While this generates notes that are all in the scale, the number of scale degrees will very.
 So, for example, a lot of "70's rock" bands like to play to dual lead guitar with the two guitarists playing a third apart.
 This effect is not possible with many quantizers, but is easily accomplished with the Xpose knob.